Updated March 31, 2026

 Yes, many firms ask for professional liability insurance for CPAs as a stand-alone option.
 That can be useful if your main concern is client claims from professional errors, negligence, omissions, or legal defense costs.

 Yes, quotes can be shaped around a solo CPA in Augusta, a small accounting firm in Portland, or bookkeeping business insurance quote needs for a local firm elsewhere in Maine.
-The best fit depends on services, staff, client data handling, and whether you want cyber liability or bundled coverage.
+The right fit depends on services, staff, client data handling, and whether you want cyber liability or bundled coverage.

 Updated March 31, 2026